nicocardiel/proas/docs/installation.rst

     $ ./configure
     $ make

-.. note:: Mac users can easily indicate a different Fortran compiler using
+.. note:: Mac users can easily indicate a different Fortran and C compilers using
-      ``./configure F77=gfortran-mp-5``.
+      ``./configure F77=gfortran-mp-13 CC=gcc-mp-13``.

 4.- You must finish the installation procedure by placing the executable in its corresponding directory (you may need root privileges):